yumoldianne/yumoldianne/README.md

 You can click the Preview link to take a look at your changes.
 --->

-☀️ loves a good tiramisu and coffee
+☀️ loves a good tiramisu

-💡 interests: urban informatics, data sovereignty, and policy development